Outside Inside (The Tubes album): Release history

 The Michele Gray version of "The Monkey Time" was also used on the Capitol CD issue of the album.

+The album's liner notes list the track "Outside Lookin' Inside" as being "excerpted from a conversation with Harry James."

-In 2012 Iconclassic reissued the album with the original version of "The Monkey Time" featuring Davis.
+In 2012 Iconoclassic reissued the album with the original version of "The Monkey Time" featuring Davis.
 The reissue also included bonus tracks including B-sides that had never been previously released on CD.
 The CD was remastered by Vic Anesini and featured extensive liner notes and commentary from band members.